 This system uses R-410A refrigerant which has higher operating pressures than R-22 and other refrigerants.
 No other refrigerant may be used in this system.
 Gauge set, hoses, and recovery system must be designed to handle R-410A.
 If you are unsure, consult the equipment manufacturer.
 Failure to use R-410A compatible servicing equipment or replacement components may result in property damage or injury.

 Compressor Oil

-Use only manufacturer suggested compressor oil.
+Use only manufacturer suggested compressor oil, see Table 8 for correct oil.